caleb531/youversion-suggest-alfred/README.md

 ## Usage

-### Searching by reference
+### Filtering by reference

-Type the `yvfilter` keyword into Alfred, followed by a space and a phrase representing the bible reference you wish to find.
+To filter the YouVersion Bible by reference, type the `yvfilter` keyword into Alfred, followed by a space and a phrase representing the bible reference you wish to find.
 The phrase can be part of a book name, chapter, verse, or range of verses.
 You may also include an optional version (translation) at the end of your query.
 As you type, YouVersion Suggest will display a list of suggestions matching your query.

 **Pro Tip:** Type `yvf` and press the *tab* key to quickly filter by reference (as this will expand to `yvfilter`).